13 Most Asked Questions About Uber as a Successful On-Demand Business Model

 4. Revenue Model

-As easy as it may sound for Uber, the revenue model for your particular Uber for X might be different and so a rough analysis of the unit economics should be made about where the cut from every transaction is to be made.
+As easy as it may sound for Uber, the revenue model for your particular Uber for X might be different so a rough analysis of the unit economics should be made about where the cut from every transaction is to be made.

 5. Frequency of Usage